What is service-learning?

 You enroll for service-learning courses as you would for any other course.
 To get a full list of courses, click Service-LearningCourses (upper left of this page).Also, most of LSU service-learning classes are indicated on Course Offerings as SVC LEARNING.
 Note the section and then submit a scheduling request through My LSU.
 You can call the Center for Community Engagement, Learning, and Leadership at 578-4245 for course recommendations.

 LSU students are required to submit the Service-Learning Student Trip Travel Insurance on-line form prior to each trip off-campus for service-learning activities, unless they are traveling with their entire class.
-The form can be completed on-line or via anymobile smart phone.
+The form can be completed online.
 Up to 15 travel dates can be entered at once, if the student will be traveling to the same location(s).

 In most cases, no. It’s not more work; it’s different work.
 The course has been redesigned to include service, not to add it on to all the usual requirements.
 For example, in an English course you might keep a journal about your service-learning experiences instead of writing a formal essay.
 And the service work is arranged around your schedule.
 In some cases, it is done during class itself.